major0282/OPENPILOT2/README.md

 The branches here should be considered a temporary solution until the official openpilot repository is updated with the necessary fingerprints in the "unstable" `master-ci` branch.
 At which point, users should switch back to the official openpilot branches of "unstable" `master-ci` once their desired fingerprints are added to that branch.

 A common feature suggestion for comma.ai's openpilot is to have a selectable vehicle selector in the settings if a vehicle is unrecognized.
 This is a temporary out-of-openpilot-codebase solution until such functionality is implemented and present.
 This repository may still be useful in the case of [false positives](https://github.com/commaai/openpilot/issues/28483) if such a selector is implemented and if access to it is unavailable due to the false positive.

+The generator only hardcodes fingerprints for vehicle identification.
+It will not override "Dashcam Only" in the code such as in this file for Ford: https://github.com/commaai/openpilot/blob/fa353401f44751d88ffdc583449177451d726d63/selfdrive/car/ford/interface.py#L17.

 You can see a list of fingerprint models, their corresponding installer URLs for the [URL installer](https://github.com/commaai/openpilot/wiki/Forks#url-installers-at-installation-screen), and a link to a GitHub view of the branches here: